-3.1 HYDROLOGICAL CHARACTERISTICS OF THE STUDY AREA
+2.4 HYDROLOGICAL CHARACTERISTICS OF THE STUDY AREA

-The Chatkal River under the name of Karakuldzha originates from the southwestern slopes of the Talas Alatau ridge of Kyrgyzstan.
-The name Chatkal - the river gets after the merger of right tributaries Karakasmak River and The Karakuldzha River.
-From the source to the mouth The Karateka River flows (left tributary) in a valley with a deep, narrow gorge [6].
-The slopes of the valley are almost vertical, sometimes even overhanging (Figure 3.1).
+The Chatkal River with the name Karakuldzha originates from the southwestern slopes of the Talas Alatau ridge of Kyrgyzstan.
+The river got the name Chatkal River - after the merger of right tributaries Karakasmak River and The Karakuldzha River.
+From the source to the mouth The Karateka River, The Chatkal River flows (left tributary) in a valley with a deep, narrow gorge [11].
+The slopes of the valley are almost vertical, sometimes even overhanging (Figure 2.8).
 Their surface is strongly dissected by gorges of tributaries of the river and ravines.
 The floodplain is found only in the places of the basins of the hollow-like expansions of the valley.
 The width of the floodplain reaches 200 meters and in some places 300 meters.

-Figure 3.1 - The Chatkal River.
+Figure 2.8 - The Chatkal River.
 View from cradled crossing about 6-7 km before the mouth of The Charvak Reservoir.

-The Chatkal River has four main tributaries: Ters and Akbulak are left tributaries; Koksu and Sandalash are right tributaries and plenty of little tributaries (more than 100).
+The Chatkal River has four main tributaries: Ters and Akbulak - left tributaries; Koksu and Sandalash - right tributaries and plenty of little tributaries (more than 100).